-Fig. 1.Photo of the L64 test system
+Fig. 1.
+LAR64 test system located on a rotation stage

 1 Basic information

 Directional pulsed laser receivers have found a series of applications: laser seekers, LIDARs, optical communication systems, laser trackers, and laser range finders.
 Task of these directional receivers is to detect a target irradiated by a pulse laser.
 These directional receivers are typically built as a set of blocks: high sensitivity discrete detector (quadrant photodiode in case of laser seekers), optical objective, signal processing electronics and a mechanical case.
 Sometimes the receivers cooperates with aiming device or laser transmitter but sometimes like in case of laser seekers it is an independent device.